"We recognize that a highly qualified and well-trained staff is among the primary factors that contribute to a program of excellence."

 Jenny Gamson ~

-Director of Admissions + Assistant Director
+Director of Admissions

-Jenny joined FJECC as Assistant Director/Director of Admissions in August 2018.
+Jenny joined FJECC in August 2018.
 She has been working in the field of education, and in some capacity with children and families, since graduating from the University of Michigan.
 Jenny has held both teaching and leadership positions at schools and nonprofit organizations in the US and in Israel, where she lived for 8 years.
 Jenny also attended Wheelock College, where she obtained her Master’s Degree in Infant and Toddler Behavior and Development, and received a certificate from the Hebrew University in Jerusalem for Early Childhood Administration.

 Contact Jenny: jgamson@tisrael.org

-Stephanie Neumann ~
+Stephanie Guertin ~

 Office Manager

 Stephanie joined FJECC as Office Manager in 2019.
 Originally from Connecticut, Stephanie moved to Boston in 2006 to attend Wheelock College, earning a Bachelor’s Degree in Humanities/Literature and Elementary Education.
-She returned to her home state where she taught 5th grade for a few years, but made her way back to Massachusetts after being introduced to her now-fiancé, Jake.
+She returned to her home state where she taught 5th grade for a few years, but made her way back to Massachusetts after being introduced to her now-husband, Jake.
 She spent several years working as the office coordinator of a medical practice before she began her time at FJECC.

 Stephanie loves that she can blend her administrative skill-set with her background in education and values the amazing work the FJECC educators do each and every day.
 Stephanie and Jake currently reside in Sutton with their two dogs, Charlie and Betsy.
 They love spending time with family and friends, the New England Patriots, and traveling (especially to the coast of Maine, where they got married in the summer of 2022).